Jamie Demetriou: 2019: This Time with Alan Partridge, Ellie & Natasia

+2023: A Whole Lifetime with Jamie Demetriou

-In 2023 he made the sketch comedy programme A Whole Lifetime with Jamie Demetriou for Netflix.
-In February 2024, it was nominated in the Best TV Show category at the Chortle Awards.
+In 2023 he created the sketch comedy programme A Whole Lifetime with Jamie Demetriou for Netflix.'

+In February 2024, the show was nominated in the Best TV Show category at the Chortle Awards.
 In March 2024, Demetriou was nominated in the Male performance in a comedy programme category at the 2024 British Academy Television Awards.

-In 2023, Demetriou appeared in Barbie as the CFO of Mattel.

-In 2025, Jamie played Nigel in the Netflix movie Back in Action.
-That same year, he also appeared in the Jay Roach film The Roses as Rory.
+Personal life

+Demetriou has a daughter (born 2026) with Claire Coogan Cole, daughter of British actor Steve Coogan.